JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 also notice that the escaping is only partial (running `@macroexpand @m2 @m1 1 + sin(1)` would not change the results).

 ## Write @exfiltrate macro
 Since Julia's debugger is a complicated story, people have been looking for tools, which would simplify the debugging.
-One of them is a macro `@exfiltrate`, which copies all variables in a given scope to a afe place, from where they can be collected later on.
+One of them is a macro `@exfiltrate`, which copies all variables in a given scope to a safe place, from where they can be collected later on.
 This helps you in evaluating the function.
 F

 Whyle a full implementation is provided in package [`Infiltrator.jl`](https://github.com/JuliaDebug/Infiltrator.jl), we can implement such functionality by outselves.
 - We collect names and values of variables in a given scope using the macro `Base.@locals`